 It's very easy to dismiss financial problems with the suggestion to create a budget.
 But you see, it's not that easy.
 A budget is hard to do, and even harder to stick to.
-How do you even track your spending?
-How do you figure out how much you spend now?
+How do you even monitor your spending?
+How do you work out how much you spend now?
 How do you figure out what you should be spending?
 You could try to do it manually, the old fashioned way, with pen and paper.
 Or, you could just make smart use of personal finance calculators to help determine how much you should be saving, how much you should be spending, and just how much a baby or retirement might cost you.

 1. Expense calculator

 You know you're spending too much, you just don't know exactly where the money is going and in what amounts.
 Before you can make a budget and see how much you can save, you need to be aware of what your expenses are now, and why.
 An expense calculator like the one made accessible by Financial Mentor can help you keep track of how much you're spending, and on what.
 When faced with this information, you can then determine where you are haemorrhaging money, and where you can stand to cut back.
 Think about your savings for the future and your retirement fund, suddenly, that fifth drink won't be so appealing when you remember just how much you spend on nights out.

 2. Budget calculator